SWEA 2025 Weekplan 13

 Solving this exercise, you will create a container with Linux and Python installed, add a Python source file to it, and run it - without ever installing Python on your machine!

-The Hello-Spark system can be downloaded from hello-spark.zip.
+The Hello-Spark system can be downloaded from hello-javalin.zip.

 You will find a Dockerfile there.
 Read and understand what this IaC does.
-And build a hello-spark image, run it as a container, and test it.
-Hint: If you cannot contact it, remember that you need to map the container's por to the host ala 'docker run -d -p 4567:4567 (image name)'.
+And build a hello-javalin image, run it as a container, and test it.
+Hint: If you cannot contact it, remember that you need to map the container's port to the host ala 'docker run -d -p 4567:4567 (image name)'.

 Containerize your HotStone server